woakes070048/docker-runtime/README.md

 https://<url>/-/webhooks/bitbucket
 ```

 Your code will be cloned after each push (to the configured deploy branch).
-After a successfull deployment the webserver wil be pointed to the new deployment directory and your updated code is served to your visitors.
+After a successfull deployment the webserver wil be pointed to the new deployment directory and your updated code is served to your visitors without downtime.